Normal permissions

 requested and been granted the

-, the system immediately grants that permission without showing the permissions dialog to the user.
+READ_CONTACTSpermission, and it then requestsWRITE_CONTACTS, the system immediately grants that permission without showing the permissions dialog to the user.

 Caution: Future versions of the Android SDK might move a particular